 This cow is almost certainly a carrier, and she will not likely ever show signs of the disease.
 But as a carrier, she is a definite risk to other cattle.

 I am not sure whether anaplasmosis is considered endemic in your area.
-If it is, you need a plan possibly with ongoing treatment.
-That is a decision to make with your herd veterinarian.
+If it is, then you need a different plan, possibly with ongoing treatment.
+That is a decision you will have to make with your herd veterinarian.
 I also do not know how many cows you own or if you are "fence to fence" with other herds.
-This, too, can affect how you handle anaplasmosis.
-You can probably tell what I'm saying is there is no across-the-board best answer for how to handle this.
+This too can affect how you handle anaplasmosis.
+You can probably tell that what I'm saying is there is no across-the-board best answer for how to handle anaplasmosis.

-I do advise checking your entire herd to determine its status.
-That is Step 1.
-Other standard recommendations that will not change include the use of a clean needle with each injection, as well as the cleaning of all surgical instruments (tattoo pliers, castration tools, dehorners) between each use.
+I would advise checking your entire herd to determine their status.
+That is step one.
+Other standard recommendations that will not change include the use of a clean needle with each injection, as well as cleaning all surgical instruments (tattoo pliers, castration tools, dehorners) between each use.
 Anaplasmosis is a blood-borne disease, which is why it's so important to take these steps when working cattle to avoid spreading it within your herd.

 Lastly, be very cautious when introducing new cattle to the herd.
 While your cows may be carriers and show little ill effect from the condition, they could infect a new herd member, causing serious illness that could lead to the loss of that animal.

 As you can see, anaplasmosis is a serious illness and one that must be handled with your herd veterinarian as a key part of your management team.

 Please contact your veterinarian with questions pertaining to the health of your herd or other animals.
 Every operation is unique, and the information in this column does not pertain to all situations.
 This is not intended as medical advice but is purely for informational purposes.

 Write Dr. Ken McMillan at Ask the Vet, 2204 Lakeshore Dr., Suite 415, Birmingham, AL 35209, or email firstname.lastname@example.org.